nmihreteab879-design/osTicket-Post-Installation-Configuration/README.md

 <img width="722" height="490" alt="image" src="https://github.com/user-attachments/assets/e2b935db-e1e5-43b1-a389-f7272570ca7a" />
 <img width="721" height="438" alt="image" src="https://github.com/user-attachments/assets/b0d9488b-63f1-411c-b019-a9f4df69f5f6" />

 I then added another agent and named him Jhon Doe I gave him a Supporting role and I gave him view only acess and left everything else as it was.
 By setting John up with limited permissions, I ensured the integrity of the data.
 In a functioning help desk, you don’t want every user to have the power to edit or delete ticket history.
-This setup ensures that only authorized people like can make big changes, while people like John can still provide oversight without the risk of accidental errors.
+This setup ensures that only authorized people can make big changes, while people like John can still provide oversight without the risk of accidental errors.

 <img width="719" height="767" alt="image" src="https://github.com/user-attachments/assets/d8c400e1-fe55-491c-8bae-4c015c0d2883" />
 <img width="720" height="493" alt="image" src="https://github.com/user-attachments/assets/fecefe7f-5db1-4518-b79c-b8a43c168aa6" />